operezcham90/hsa-soc-local/README.md

 sudo make install
 ```

 Find the full path to the OpenCV libraries.
+It may be `/usr/local/lib/`.

 ```
 sudo find / -name "libopencv_core.so.2.4*"